“I think one of the reasons for my comeback is that I am really happy in my personal life.” – Judy Garland, 1955

 Judy’s performance has been released on a few CDs, including a stellar remastered version included in the 2010 4-CD set “Lost Tracks.”

 February 13, 1942: Here’s another article about Judy staying home in bed due to strep throat watching husband David Rose and his miniature railroad.
 Columnist Fred Othman reported on Judy’s recent USO tour (with Rose), how much she liked the troops, and the fact that she had dropped down to an unhealthy 98 pounds.

 February 13, 1944: Judy in photos.
 The first is a set showing how much Judy had changed and grown up over the years.
 The second shows Judy with Don Loper recently out on the town.

-February 13, 1945: The Harvey Girls filming consisted of scenes on MGM’s Backlot #3, the “Western Street” which was dressed up to be the fictional town of “Sandrock” in the film.
+February 13, 1945: The Harvey Girls filming consisted of scenes on MGM’s Backlot #3, on the “Billy The Kid Street” which was dressed up to be the fictional town of “Sandrock” in the film.
 Scenes were shot on the part of the set identified at “Exterior R.R. [railroad] Station.”
 Time called: 10 a.m.; Judy arrived on set at 10:05 a.m.; dismissed at 3 p.m.

 Check out The Judy Room’s “Judy Garland on the MGM Backlot” section for more information about where Judy filmed scenes for her films on the MGM backlot.